abinandhana-va/AVS-class-CODES/Presentation_Codes/List.md

-1. Inserting and deleting a specific a element in a sorted array.
+done 1.
+Inserting and deleting a specific a element in a sorted array.
 2. Circular queue - Array implementation
-3.Find middle element in a SLL
+done 3.Find middle element in a SLL
-4 Find k-th element from last in SIL
+4 Find k-th element from last in SLL
 5 Inserting & deleting an element in DLL
 6. Valid Parentheses - Leetcode
 7.Merge two sorted lists - leetcode T Merge